IHTM12093 - The incidence of debts and legacies: payment of uncharged debts out of the estate

 4. Property of the deceased charged with, or devised or bequeathed (either by a specific or general description) subject to a charge for the payment of debts

-5. The fund, if any, retained to meet pecuniary legacies
+5. The fund, if any, kept back to meet pecuniary legacies

 6. Property specifically devised or bequeathed, rateably according to value

-As regards number 8 above, this means that the statutory order will always be subject to a contrary intention being shown.
-In that case, the court will require proof that the deceased set aside particular property for the payment of debts with the intention of exonerating other property from the burden.
+Point number 8 above means that the statutory order will always be subject to a contrary intention being shown in the Will.
+In that case, the court will require proof that the deceased set aside particular property for the payment of debts with the intention of freeing other property from the burden.

 These are